Self-Employed Mortgages

 FAQs

 Yes, it’s possible.
-Applying for your mortgage through a whole-of-market broker is often the best route.
+Applying for your mortgage through a broker is often the best route.
 Some mortgage lenders will decline you outright if you’re self-employed and have bad credit, while others may offer unfavourable rates.
 A broker with the right expertise can introduce you to the mortgage provider best positioned to offer a competitive deal to a customer with your credit history.

-Specialist bad credit mortgage companies take a broader view of self-employed customers with bad credit and will base their decision on the age, severity and reason for the credit problem.
+Specialist bad credit mortgage companies take a broader view of self-employed customers with bad credit and base their decision on the age, severity and reason for the credit problem.

 With the right advice, it may even be possible to get a self-employed mortgage with severe forms of adverse credit, such as bankruptcies and repossessions, as long as enough time has passed since these issues occurred and your financial conduct has been responsible since then.

-The advisors we work with can even suggest ways to lower the risk posed by your credit history, such as producing at least three years’ of accounts and putting down an additional deposit.
+The advisors we work with can even suggest ways to lower the risk posed by your credit history, such as producing at least three years of accounts and putting down an additional deposit.

-Pete, an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
-With plenty of people needing help and few mortgage providers lending, Pete found great success in going the extra mile to find mortgages for people whom many others considered lost causes.
-The experience he gained, coupled with his love of helping people reach their goals, led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.
+Pete, a CeMAP-qualified mortgage advisor and an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
+With plenty of people needing help and few mortgage providers lending, Pete successfully went the extra mile to find mortgages for people whom many others considered lost causes.
+The experience he gained and his love of helping people reach their goals led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!